red-hat-storage/ocs-operator/docs/catalog-generation.md

 $ make gen-latest-csv
 ```

-This updates a the catalog bundle for the release, and also generates a checksum in `hack/latest-csv-checksum.md5` which is used to verify that the catalog has been correctly updated in CI.

 > NOTE: This script needs to be updated whenever a new release branch is created, to create and update a new release in the catalog.

 ## Creating a new release channel